GifBlane/giftblane_frontend/README.md

 ## Contributing
 To contribute to the project, follow these steps:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch for your feature.
+2. Create a new branch for your feature.
-3.Make your changes and commit them.
+3. Make your changes and commit them.
-4.Push the branch to your fork.
+4. Push the branch to your fork.
-5.Submit a pull request.
+5. Submit a pull request.